Lisbon in 2 Days: everything you need to know

 Walk down Rua Augusta

-This street is one of Lisbon's main thoroughfares and connects Pedro IV Square with Commerce Square.
-These are the two most important squares in Lisbon, which you can visit if you book a guided tour of Lisbon.
+This street is one of Lisbon’s main thoroughfares and connects Praça de Pedro IV with Praça do Comércio.
+These are Lisbon’s two most important squares, which you can visit if you book a guided tour of Lisbon.

-Rua Augusta is a pedestrian street, and its more than 600 meters are home to the city's main shops and businesses.
-We can take advantage of the walk to sit on a terrace and have a coffee, pop into the shops to buy a souvenir or simply treat ourselves.
+Rua Augusta is a pedestrian street, and along its more than 600 meters, you’ll find the city’s main shops and businesses.
+We can take advantage of the stroll to sit at a terrace for a coffee and pop into the shops to buy a souvenir or simply treat ourselves.

 Book a guided tour of Lisbon

-As the afternoon draws to a close, we arrive at the famous Praça do Comércio.
-One of the most iconic places in Lisbon.
-We access it through the archway on Rua Augusta, where we can climb up to the viewpoint and see the square and Rua Augusta from above.
+As the afternoon wears on, we’ll arrive at the famous Praça do Comércio.
+One of Lisbon’s most iconic landmarks.
+We’ll enter through the arch on Rua Augusta, where we can climb up to the viewpoint to see the square and Rua Augusta from above.

-It only costs €2.50 to climb up to the viewpoint.
-In Praça do Comércio, we can also see the equestrian statue of José I and the pier that leads directly to the Tagus River and its excellent panoramic view.
+It costs just €2.50 to go up to the viewpoint.
+In Praça do Comércio, we can also see the equestrian statue of José I and the pier that leads directly to the Tagus River, offering an excellent panoramic view.

-This is a good place to end the day, as it offers a beautiful sunset over the river and there are endless dining options nearby for dinner before returning to your accommodation or starting to enjoy Lisbon's nightlife.
-If you don't want to make a mistake about where to go, don't hesitate to book a gastronomic tour of Lisbon.
+This is a great spot to end the day, as it offers a beautiful sunset over the river, and nearby there are countless dining options for dinner before returning to your accommodation or heading out to enjoy Lisbon’s nightlife.
+If you don’t want to make a mistake about where to go, don’t hesitate to book a food tour of Lisbon.

 Day 2: Enjoy the Santa Justa Elevator, the Convento do Carmo, and Belém